 Kindergarten through 5th grade. .

 Music is the only subject that combines all the disciplines of learning together.
-You will find math, social studies, geography, language arts, drama, visual arts and dance/movement in the music classroom.
-Along with rhythm, melody, form, texture, timber and expression.
+You will find math, social studies, geography, language arts, drama, visual arts, dance and movement in the music classroom.
+The concepts of music we teach are: rhythm, melody, form, texture, timber and expression.
 Music opens our world to other cultures and fosters a better understanding of our diverse world.

 Music and movement should be an active and joyful experience.